NavneetPal/NavneetPal/README.md

 # <center> Hi 👋 , I'm Navneet Pal </center>

-- 🔭 I’m currently working as a Backend Developer in Infosys.
+- 🔭 I’m currently working as Backend Developer in Infosys.

 <!--
 **NavneetPal/NavneetPal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.